Thesis Version Control

 The final version exists for formal submission and archiving, so the main task is completeness, signatures, formatting compliance, and material consistency.

-What the review version usually prioritizes
+What the anonymized review copy prioritizes

 • Whether author, advisor, institution, and lab details have been anonymized